 After two weeks, I returned to YouTube, but in a controlled manner:

-• When I watch a video, I really watch it, without doing anything else at the same time.
+- When I watch a video, I really look at it, without doing anything else at the same time.

 Proof: you can live without networks

-During this month, I proved that one can do without social networks without isolating oneself.
+During that month, I proved that’you can do without social networks without isolating yourself.

 I simply used other channels: